ThreadCloud SOPs

 Before placing the first order with a new brand or supplier.
 Setup takes 2 minutes; skipping it blocks Build Order from completing.

-For day-to-day use, you’ll just see Brands and Suppliers.
-The graph runs underneath.
+For day-to-day use you’ll just work with Brands and Suppliers.

 Adding a brand